-Consult.
-Our preferred procedure is to then consult with one of the designated Persons for Child Protection immediately, who will in turn, consult with each other.
+Consult with one of the designated Persons for Child Protection immediately, who will in turn, consult with each other.
 They will decide what action to take, which may include notifying the Police or Oranga Tamariki with relevant information.
 The matter will be discussed with the Pastoral Care Team.